I'm moving to a new location; how do I do this with my Casa setup?

 - Send a hardware device via mail or packaging service.
 While sending a key through mail may be an additional risk, taking the extra precaution of having the item sent via registered mail, for example, will require additional security procedures by your postal service.

-If you are sending your hardware devices with the help of another individual or service (i.e., a moving company or package delivery service), you should always send one key alone, by itself; never transport multiple keys via the same service.
+If you are sending your hardware devices with the help of another individual or service (e.g., a moving company or package delivery service), you should always send one key alone, by itself; never transport multiple keys via the same service.
 Also, always ensure that your device is PIN-protected whenever entrusting it (even temporarily) to any third party.

 During the move